GaryMcD/Learning-Rust-A-Lesson-in-Humility/Extracts.md

 I started again at Microsoft as a Test Associate.
 I taught myself beginner programming concepts online and was eventually promoted to a Software Test Engineer as my usefullness increased.
 The contract ended, and I moved to T-Mobile under the same title.
 The team was underfunded and almost immediately absorded into another portion of the company.
 My opportunity there was set to end within only a few weeks of being hired.
 To my advantage I had made an impression on the manager of another team and they hired me full time as a Business Systems Analyst.
 I continued to teach myself programming, finding comfort in C#.
 I added skills in Excel and SQL.
 I excelled as an analyst by taking a *testing* perspective, that is: I constantly poked at processes and functionality to confirm it worked and to determine if it could work _better_.
 Eventually I was promoted to Senior Business Systems Analsyst.

 Around this time I had become, as I felt, exceedingly comfortable with C#.
 I was building internal tools and sites to help my team become more efficient, or just improve the quality of our work life.
 The growth opportunity set before me at T-Mobile was minimal and so I began to look elsewhere.
 I found my home, where I am now at a smaller company.
-I back to the title of Quality Assurance Engineer, and using my C# skills to help develop an automated Selenium test suite.
+I am back to the title of Quality Assurance Engineer, and using my C# skills to help develop an automated Selenium test suite.